- About our treatments

 TypeCentre for Neuromodulation

 Our services at the centre are all geared to helping service users where standard forms of treatment with mental health problems, such as depression, have failed.

 At the centre we offer:

 - Repetitive Transcranial Magnetic Stimulation (rTMS) using magnetic stimulation to target the part of the brain that regulates mood.
-We also provide rTMS treatments for other mental health conditions such as anxiey, obsessive compulsive disorder, post traumatic stress disorder, as well as cocaine addiction.
+We also provide rTMS treatments for other mental health conditions such as anxiety, obsessive compulsive disorder (OCD), post-traumatic stress disorder, as well as cocaine addiction.

 - Theta burst treatment (TBS) is a form of TMS using high-frequency magnetic stimulation.
 TBS treatment is also used in depression and anxiety and the treatments are shorter than rTMS

-- Transcranial Direct Current Stimulation (tDCS) is another treatment for depression that uses very small currents of electricity to stimulate the underlying brain
+- Transcranial Direct Current Stimulation (tDCS) is another treatment for depression that uses small currents of electricity to stimulate the underlying brain

 - Ketamine infusion - a low dose of ketamine is slowly administered using a syringe pump over 40 minutes, this helps with low mood but may not last more than a few days

 - Electro Convulsive Therapy (ECT) a measured electrical current is passed through the brain to reduce symptoms of either depression, mania, or catatonia.

 Who is this service for?
 Adults aged 18 years and over.

 Access how: Referral is via your GP or Psychiatrist.

 AddressCentre for Neuromodulation , Berrywood Hospital, Berrywood Drive, Upton, Northampton, Northamptonshire, NN5 6UD